01 Mar Terminated Within The Probationary Period?

 Probationary Period Employment Law Experts

 Ultimately, it is important that both employees and employers recognize that it may not be enough to simply conclude that an employee who is terminated within the probationary period is precluded from any notice of pay in lieu of notice just by virtue of the contract referencing a probationary period.
 Additionally, there are various other issues and facts that could decide this issue in favour of either the employee or employer.
-If you are an employer or employee involved in a situation regarding a probationary period and have questions, contact KCY at LAW right away at (905) 639-0999 or contact us online to book a consultation!
+If you are an employer or employee involved in a situation regarding a probationary period and have questions, please contact KCY at LAW by filling in an online consultation request or contact us by phone at 905-639-0999 to book your consultation today.